APPENDIX QUALITY INFORMATION

-In 2007, the LFS had a monthly sample of around 65,000 people aged 15 years and over, in urban, rural and remote areas across all states and territories of Australia.
+The LFS has a monthly sample of around 64,000 people aged 15 years and over, in urban, rural and remote areas across all states and territories of Australia.
 This sample size is sufficient to provide reliable monthly estimates of level and change in the major labour force characteristics of the total population for Australia and for each state and territory.
 However, the survey sample is not specifically designed to provide monthly estimates for small population groups, such as the Indigenous population, or for small geographic areas.

 The methodology used to produce the labour force estimates for Indigenous Australians from 2002 onwards is based on combining the LFS samples for each of the twelve months of the year.
 This pooling has resulted in a sample of between 11,500 and 14,000 records each year.
 This sample size is adequate for providing broad aggregates of labour force characteristics at the state and territory level.
 However, the sample size per year is still quite small, resulting in constraints on the level of disaggregated data available from the survey.
-Note that as the sample is pooled from monthly data throughout the year, and most people are interviewed for the LFS in more than one month (up to eight consecutive months), the number of individuals interviewed each year (e.g. 3,500 in 2007) is substantially lower than the sample used to produce the estimates (13,400 in 2007).
+Note that as the sample is pooled from monthly data throughout the year, and most people are interviewed for the LFS in more than one month (up to eight consecutive months), the number of individuals interviewed each year (e.g. 3,500 in 2006) is substantially lower than the sample used in producing the estimates (12,600 in 2006).

 Not all Indigenous communities in remote areas participate in the CDEP scheme.
 In a community with a CDEP scheme, the majority of adult members of the community could have an 'employed' labour force status when surveyed in the LFS if they worked as part of CDEP in the reference week.
 Because of the small number of Indigenous communities selected in the LFS, there is the potential for wide statistical fluctuations in estimates of labour force characteristics of remote Indigenous communities over time if the sample moves from communities participating in CDEP to those which do not (and vice versa).

 As part of the estimation process, the LFS estimates of Indigenous persons employed, unemployed and not in the labour force are calculated in such a way as to add to independent estimates of the size and structure of the Indigenous population.
 Independent population estimates (benchmarks) for the Indigenous population aged 15 years and over by sex, broad age groups and remoteness type, for each state and territory of Australia, as at 30 June, were used for each year of estimates.
 These benchmarks reflect the low series population projections based on the 2001 Census as published in Experimental Estimates and Projections, Aboriginal and Torres Strait Islander Australians, 1991 to 2009 (cat. no. 3238.0).
-These projections are not predictions or forecasts, but are projections of Census data reflecting the growth in population which would occur if certain assumptions about future levels of fertility, mortality, migration and unexplained growth were to prevail over the projection period.
-Estimates of the Indigenous population for 30 June 2006 have been prepared based on the 2006 Census.
-However, these estimates have not been used, as projections based on the 2006 Census are still being prepared and are likely to be available in late 2009.
-Where data in this publication are presented by geographic area (such as remoteness, or state or territory), the data are based on a respondent's place of enumeration.
+These projections are not predictions or forecasts, but are projections of the latest Census data reflecting the growth in population which would occur if certain assumptions about future levels of fertility, mortality, migration and unexplained growth were to prevail over the projection period.
+Where information in this publication is presented by geographic area (such as remoteness, or state or territory), this data is based on a respondent's place of enumeration.